jpnaifeh/resume/index.md

 </details>

 <details><summary>Microsoft Power BI</summary>
  <p>Microsoft Power BI is a business intelligence suite that enables working with extremely large datasets.
-In this training course, large datasets were imported into Power BI and visualized in a number of ways.
+In this training course, large datasets were imported into Power BI and visualized in several ways.
 Below is a link to a video overview of the dashboard I created as part of this course.</p>
  <h4>Course Completed</h4>
  <ul>
   <li><a href="https://courses.edx.org/courses/course-v1:Microsoft+DAT207x+1T2017/course/">Microsoft: DAT207x Analyzing and Visualizing Data with Power BI</a></li>